rust-lang/book/second-edition/src/ch13-02-iterators.md

 chain to evaluate.
 We call those *consuming adaptors*, and `collect` is one of them.

-So how do we tell which iterator methods consume the iterator or not?
+So how do we tell which iterator methods consume the iterator and which do not?
 And what adaptors are available?
 For that, let's look at the `Iterator` trait.

 ### The `Iterator` trait